ayushxx7/ayush-mandowara-blog/content/DeepLearning/03-Backpropagation.md

 - $dz^1$
 - $dW^1$

-This is why the process is known as backpropogation.
+This is why the process is known as backpropagation.

 ## Why do we call it backpropagation
 We propagate the gradients in a backward direction starting from the output layer